-During the quarter ended September 30, 2011, Mr. John Seton assumed the position of Chief Executive Officer (formerly Chief Financial Officer), Ms. Jane Bell assumed the position of Chief Financial Officer (formerly Vice President Finance), Mr. Charles Barclay assumed the position of Chief Strategy Officer (formerly Chief Operating Officer) and Mr. Klaus Leiders was appointed Chief Operating Officer.
 In January 2012, Mr. Kevin Tomlinson was appointed as a director and deputy Chair on the Board, replacing Mr. Douglas Willock, who resigned at the same time.
-In February 2012 Mr. John Seton resigned from the board of directors and in March 2012 Mr. Jeffrey D. Klam was appointed as company secretary in place of Mr. Louis G. Montpellier.
+In February 2012, Mr. John Seton resigned from the board of directors.
+In March 2012, Mr. Jeffrey D. Klam was appointed as company secretary in place of Mr. Louis G. Montpellier.
+In June 2012, Mr. Klaus Leiders resigned as Chief Operating Officer.
+In August 2012, Mr. Darin Lee was appointed as Chief Operating Officer.